adamsmd/latex-pkg-external/README.md

 ## Contributing

-I am not an expert on LaTeX programming, so suggestions about better ways to write or package the code are welcome.
+I am not an expert at LaTeX programming, so suggestions about better ways to write or package this package are welcome.

-My spare time is also very limited and this is not my primary project, so bug reports that include pull requests are more likely to be fixed.
+My spare time is very limited, and this is not my primary project, so bug reports that include pull requests are more likely to be fixed.

-I would be happy to hand over maintenance of this package to anyone with more experience and time than I.
+I would be happy to hand over maintenance of this package to someone with more free time and experience than I.

 ### Desired Feature

 A notably missing feature is caching.
 I would be particularly interested in pull requests that add this feature.

+TODO: detecting file compiles of sub-documents

+TODO: copy master preamble using `subfiles` or `childdoc`

 ### Bug Reports